 And that is emotional intelligence.

-As a project manager, you can see why this is important.
+As a project manager, you can see why emotional intelligence in leadership is important.
 Whether you are leading multi-million dollar projects or small initiatives for your department, you’ll be working with others, building interest in the project, asking people to do tasks and then following up with them.
-Using your emotional awareness can make those activities more effective and less stressful for everyone.
+Using your interpersonal skills can make those activities more effective and less stressful for everyone.

 Ultimately, emotional intelligence and leadership is all about creating a positive working environment where you, as the project lead, can remove roadblocks and help the people on the team deliver the project successfully.

-Aspects of emotional intelligence include strong connected leadership, the ability to handle problems gracefully and being able to create and support effective teams using principles from the world of social and emotional intelligence translated into project management tools and techniques.
+Aspects of emotional and social awareness include strong connected leadership, the ability to handle problems gracefully and being able to create and support effective teams using principles from the world of social and emotional intelligence translated into project management tools and techniques.

-You do already have a level of emotional intelligence, but how much do you listen to it and try to improve your skills in this area?
+You already have a level of EQ, but how much do you listen to it and try to improve your skills in this area?
 The podcasts on this page are a curated collection of interviews with experts in the field.
 They have some amazing insights and practical tips to share with you.
 Why not add these episodes to your podcast queue now?

 The most challenging problems we deal with are in the interactions between people.
 We need to focus on the underlying mechanisms that drive behavior, thoughts, feelings and emotions.
 It's critical, especially in the leadership aspect of project management, that we leverage this knowledge.